awsdocs/aws-systems-manager-user-guide/doc_source/application-manager.md

 + **Create or edit CloudFormation stacks and templates**

   Application Manager helps you provision and manage resources for your applications by integrating with [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)\.
 You can create, edit, and delete AWS CloudFormation templates and stacks in Application Manager\.
 Application Manager also includes a template library where you can clone, create, and store templates\.
 Application Manager and CloudFormation display the same information about the current status of a stack\.
 Templates and template updates are stored in Systems Manager until you provision the stack, at which time the changes are also displayed in CloudFormation\.
++ **View information about your instances in the context of an application**

+  Application Manager integrates with Amazon Elastic Compute Cloud \(Amazon EC2\) to display information about your instances in the context of an application\.
+Application Manager displays instance state, status, and Amazon EC2 Auto Scaling health for a selected application in a graphical format\.
+The **Instances** tab also includes a table with the following information for each instance in your application\.
+  + Instance state \(Pending, Stopping, Running, Stopped\)
+  + Ping status for SSM Agent
+  + Status and name of the last Systems Manager Automation runbook processed on the instance
+  + A count of Amazon CloudWatch Logs alarms per state\.
+    + `ALARM` – The metric or expression is outside of the defined threshold\.
+    + `OK` – The metric or expression is within the defined threshold\.
+    + `INSUFFICIENT_DATA` – The alarm has just started, the metric is not available, or not enough data is available for the metric to determine the alarm state\.
+  + Auto Scaling group health for the parent and individual autoscaling groups
 + **View operational metrics and alarms for an application or cluster**

   Application Manager integrates with [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) to provide real\-time operational metrics and alarms for an application or cluster\.
 You can drill down into your application tree to view alarms at each component level, or view alarms for an individual cluster\.